Post Summary: Things to do in Japan

 Todai-ji

-Todai-ji is one of the best things to do in Nara.
-Todai-ji – or Great Eastern Temple – is not only famous for its architecture and tranquil setting but because it houses the world’s largest bronze statue which is in the form of a Buddha.
+Todai-ji is one of my favorite sites in Nara.
+Todai-ji—or Great Eastern Temple—is famous for its architecture and tranquil setting because it houses the world’s largest bronze statue, a Buddha.
 Weighing nearly 400 tons, the Buddha is adorned with over 4,000 ounces of gold.
-This UNESCO World Heritage Site was constructed in the 8th century and includes the largest wooden structure in the world, which is the ‘Daibutsu’ in which the great Buddha rests.
+This UNESCO World Heritage Site was constructed in the 8th century and includes the largest wooden structure in the world, the ‘Daibutsu’ in which the great Buddha rests.

 Behind the Buddha, there’s a large wooden support structure with a hole near its base.
-Rumor has it if you can squeeze through it you’ll find enlightenment.
-Though it’s relatively small, children and flexible adults have been known to get through, but no official confirmation if they’ve achieved enlightenment.
+Rumor has it that you’ll find enlightenment if you can squeeze through it.
+Though it’s relatively small, children and flexible adults have been known to get through, but there’s no official confirmation if they’ve achieved enlightenment.
 It’s free to enter the grounds, but there’s a fee to enter the building where the Buddha rests.

 Kiss a Deer